risawitama/verbose-potato/README.md

-## What did the piece of bread say to the knife?
-Butter me up.
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.